mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

   - Multiple single-letter argument names can be grouped into one.
   - For example `-latr` is the same as `-l -a -t -r`.
 - Response files.
   -	If `@<file>` is supplied in the command-line, then Clio reads `<file>` and interprets each line as a command-line argument.
-In this file, argument names must _**not**_ be prefixed with '--', and positional arguments must be supplied in name=value format, like options.
-Single-letter argument names are not allowed.
 Lines starting with `#` are comments.
+- 'End-of-options' marker.
+  - If `--` appears alone in the command-line, then all tokens after it are treated as positional argument values.
 - Argument data types make sense from a programmatic point of view.
   - The value of a switch is of type `bool`, indicating whether the switch was supplied.
   - The value of an option or positional is commonly of type `string`, but it can be of any type, even some `enum` defined by the programmer.
   - Required arguments are always of a non-nullable type.
   - Optional arguments typically are of a nullable type, where `null` indicates that the argument was not supplied; however:
-  - The programmer may create an optional argument with a default value; in this case, the argument is still optional from the user's point of view, but from the programmer's point of view the argument is of a non-nullable type.
+  - The programmer may create an optional argument with a default value; in this case, the argument is still optional from the user's point of view, but from the programmer's point of view the argument is of a non-nullable type, because it will always have a value: either a value entered by the user, or the default value.
 - Preset values for options.
   - By default, the user must follow an option with an equals-sign and then a value.
   - The programmer can specify that an option has a preset value, in which case the user may supply the option without an equals-sign and a value.
 In this case, the option will receive its preset value.